 Now for the local channels.
 YouTube TV offers ABC, CBS, FOX, and NBC for your local news and sports needs.
 But it could still vary depending on your location, so go ahead and check availability to make sure you get Let's Make a Deal on your device.

 Which premium channels and add-ons does YouTube TV have?

 YouTube TV offers monthly subscriptions to premium channels on top of the base monthly price of $64.99.
-You’ll be able to watch Shameless during your break at work and Power while your spouse shops.
+You’ll be able to watch White Lotus during your break at work and Billions while your spouse shops.